zaidissa/MetaRon/README.md

 =======================================================*NOTE*=======================================================

-If the selected --process is  'op', then please refer to the provided scaftig and gene prediction file format
+1- If the selected --process is  'op', then please refer to the provided scaftig and gene prediction file format 2- Add NNPP2.2 path to the config.txt file

 ====================================================================================================================